patrykwegrzyn/buckets/README.md

 # Buckets

-`buckets` is a library built on top of [`lmdbx`](https://www.npmjs.com/package/lmdbx), providing a bucket-based abstraction for managing databases with global change tracking.
+`buckets` is a library built on top of [`lmdbx`](https://www.npmjs.com/package/lmdbx), providing a bucket-based abstraction for managing databases with global change tracking and support for TTL (time-to-live) entries.

 ## ✨ Features

 - Bucket-based database organization
 - Global change notifications (`put` and `remove`) for all buckets
 - Type-safe API for keys and values
+- TTL support for expiring entries
-- Efficient storage using lmdbx
+- Efficient storage using LMDBx

 ## 📦 Installation